raetsch/Jupiter-Info-Collection/forging_pool.md

 # Jupiter Earn Programm (FORGE)

-This guide targets the process be a part of the official sigwo forging pool.
+This guide targets the process to be a part of the official sigwo forging pool.
 It is inspired by [this](https://blog.gojupiter.tech/how-to-earn-on-jupiter-2108413fd0ad) blogpost.